SiskaYT/FolderHider/README.md

 # FolderHider
 Do you want to make your file safe?
 Use this program!
 # Requirements: you need (VSC) Visual Studio Code
+#sometimes you have to run it as administrator

 # How to use it (also in "!how to use it.txt!"):
 !You need Visual Studio Code!
 (VSC)